AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/creating-a-trait-taxonomy.md

 level: Beginner
 exl-id: 9444e976-a569-412c-8ba4-dd2a66ab5c53
 ---
-# Creating a Trait Taxonomy
+# Create a trait taxonomy

 Learn tips on creating the folder structures that hold your traits in Audience Manager.